-StackPath transfers personal data collected and received from EEA member countries and Switzerland to the U.S. StackPath is committed to subjecting all personal data received from EEA member countries and Switzerland, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.
+StackPath transfers personal data collected and received from EEA member countries, United Kingdom and Switzerland to the U.S. StackPath is committed to subjecting all personal data received from the European Economic Area, United Kingdom and Switzerland, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
+To learn more about the Privacy Shield Framework, and to view our certification visit the U.S. Department of Commerce’s Privacy Shield List.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, StackPath is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 If you reside in an EEA member state or Switzerland, and your personal data are transferred to the U.S. pursuant to the Privacy Shield: In compliance with the Privacy Shield Principles, StackPath commits to resolve complaints about our collection or use of Users’ personal information.
-Please direct questions or complaints regarding our Statement to: email@example.com.
+Please direct questions or complaints regarding our Statement to us using the Contact Information provided below.
 We will communicate with you in reply.
-If you have a privacy or data use concern that we have not addressed satisfactorily, you may contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third-party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

-Under certain conditions, more fully described on the Privacy Shield website , you may invoke binding arbitration when other dispute resolution procedures have been exhausted.Where we are processing data received from or collected on behalf of our Clients: StackPath collects information under the direction of, and receives information from, its clients and has no direct relationship with the individuals whose personal data it processes under these circumstances.
+Under the Privacy Shield Framework, we are responsible for the processing of personal data we receive and subsequently transfer to a third party acting as an agent on our behalf.
+StackPath complies with the Privacy Shield Principles for all onward transfers of personal data from the EEA and Switzerland, including the onward transfer liability provisions.Where we are processing data received from or collected on behalf of our Clients: StackPath collects information under the direction of, and receives information from, its clients and has no direct relationship with the individuals whose personal data it processes under these circumstances.
 If you are a customer of one of our clients and would like to make an inquiry or complaint, please contact the client that you interact with directly.

 We may process your personal information when necessary to comply with legal obligations or for purposes of pursuing legitimate interests (such as providing products and services, preventing fraud, enforcing legal claims, and security purposes), if doing so is consistent with your rights and appropriate to the context, such as providing Services, the Site, performing internal analytics, and conducting reasonable monitoring of your use of our Site or Services to prevent misuse of our Site or Services and fraud.
 Additionally, we may, in certain cases, ask you for your consent for certain processing of your personal information.

-We may use this information to:
+We may use this information for the following purposes:

-We will only use this information for the purposes for which we collected or received it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use this information for the purposes for which we collected or received it, unless we reasonably consider that we need to use the information for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

+We do not sell your personal information for monetary consideration.
 We will only share personal information:

-StackPath may aggregate and anonymize data from individual StackPath Services and utilize it to further secure other StackPath services and clients.
+StackPath may aggregate and anonymize data from individual StackPath Services and utilize or disclose it to further secure other StackPath services and clients.
 We may utilize this anonymous data to build further security into each Service we deploy for our users.
 None of the data identifies any individual.
 For example, we monitor DDoS attacks at the network edge and utilize that data to protect other StackPath clients or Users from DDoS attacks.
 We may assemble this data and provide it to an external party in an anonymized format, maintaining that our Users’ and their visitors’ personal information will never be attached to or included in such data.
 We utilize this log data to detect and block new threats on the Internet.

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, computer operating system type, browser type, browser language, the website a User visited before browsing to our Site, pages viewed, how long a User spent on a page, access times and information about use of and actions on our Site to analyze trends in the aggregate and administer the Site.

-If you reside in an EEA member state or Switzerland, and we process your personal data in an EEA member state or Switzerland: Under certain circumstances you may have the right to request access to, correction of, erasure of, or the transfer of your personal information, as well as the right to object to or restrict the processing of your personal data by contacting us at email@example.com.
-Where we are processing your personal data pursuant to your consent, you may revoke your consent by contacting us at firstname.lastname@example.org.
+Upon request StackPath will provide you with information about whether we hold any of your personal information.
+Under certain circumstances you may have the right to request access to, correction of, erasure of, or the transfer of your personal information, as well as the right to object to or restrict the processing of your personal data by contacting us using the Contact Information provided below.
+We will respond to your request within a reasonable timeframe.

 An individual who seeks to exercise the rights described above for data that have been transferred to the U.S. pursuant to the Privacy Shield or that are being processed in an EEA member state or Switzerland, should submit their query to the StackPath client (the data controller).
 If requested to remove data, we will attempt to respond within 30 days.
 We retain personal information we process on behalf of our clients for as long as needed to provide services to our client, as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain your Personal Information for the period necessary to fulfill the purposes outlined in this Privacy Notice unless a longer retention period is required or permitted by law.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Our website includes links to other websites whose privacy practices may differ from those of StackPath.
 If you submit personal information to any of those websites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any website you visit.

-Dallas TX 75201
+Dallas TX 75207

 We may change or update this Statement at any time.
 If we do, we will change the Last Updated date and promptly post it on the Site.
 If we make any material changes, we will notify you or our Client by email (sent to the e-mail address specified in your account) or by means of a notice on this Website prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.